wes-williams/collect/README.md

 ### Configure Data Sources <a name="how-configure"></a>

-  1. Configure applications at data source as applicable
+  1. Configure applications at data source provider as applicable
     * Creation applications to use
     * Provide callback url for Oauth
   2. See examples in passport-config.js for each auth type